sohailcodes23/java-dsa/README.md

 Better : Hashing techniques \
 Optimal : 2 pointers

+### When we want to find 2 values in a single array traverse, we use 2 pointers approach

 ## Kadane Algo:

 While calculating sum, If sum < 0 than sum =0; And continue to calculate the sum till n-1